VhutshiloMawela/VhutshiloMawela/README.md

+- 👋 Hi, I am a software developer I create & share digital contents for FREE.
-- 👋 Hi, I’m @VhutshiloMawela
+- I’m @VhutshiloMawela from Pretoria
 - 👀 I’m interested in ...
 Programming
 Creating applications and websites